davidagler/howtowritephilosophy/lessons/quoting.md

 When you quote someone, you supply what a person said or wrote exactly as they said / wrote it.
 Let's consider [how to introduce quotations](#introducing-your-quotations), [how to work with longer quotations](#long-quotations), and then discuss [why you would quote](#why-quote).

 ## Introducing Your Quotations

+Generally, you want to signal to your reader that you are going to quote.
+One way to do this is to use the following form:

+> Galileo says "And yet it moves".

-In introducing quotations, you will want to avoid a repetitive use of 'says', e.g. (X says A, while Y says B).
-This does not tend to be very informative and can be stylistically off-putting.
+This looks great.
+We know what was said and who said it.
+However, in introducing quotations, you want to avoid a repetitive use of 'says', e.g. (X says A, while Y says B).
+Repeatedly using "says" to introduce your quotations can be stylistically off-putting.
 Instead, diversify the introduction of quotations when appropriate, e.g. (X *objects* that 'A', but Y *replies* that 'X').
 Here are a few introductions commonly used in discourse.

 > writes, adds, argues, claims, observes, replies, notes, remarks, comments, objects, asserts, attests

-It is my recommendation to keep things simple here.
-There may be a place for *Galileo put to paper "..."* or *Galileo put in black and white "..."* but these strike me as both odd and wordy.
+While you want to avoid repetitious use of "says", you should generally try to keep things simple.
+Consider the following:

+- *Galileo put to paper "and yet it moves."*, or
+- *Galileo put in black and white "and yet it moves."*

+The above are accurate but will strike many people as odd and wordy.

 ## Long Quotations

 Typically, longer quotations (between 4 or more lines) and quotations that need particular emphasis should be formatted as block quotations.
 Unlike an inline quotation (a quotation that appears in the body of the text), a block quotation:

 1. begins on a new line
 1. is indented, and
 1. typically, it does not make use of quotation marks

 Here is an example:

 > Philosophy ought to imitate the successful sciences in its methods, so far as to proceed only from tangible premises which can be subjected to careful scrutiny, and to trust rather to the multitude and variety of its arguments than to the conclusiveness of any one.
 Its reasoning should not form a chain which is no stronger than its weakest link, but a cable whose fibres may be ever so slender, provided they are sufficiently numerous and intimately connected.
 (Peirce 1992:29)

 Occasionally, it is desirable to omit part of the block quotation.
 When this occurs, make use of ellipses (three lower dots: ...) to indicate that text has been removed.
 For example, we might want to shorten the above quote by not including part of the first sentence.
 We can do this using square braces containing an elipsis.

 > Philosophy ought to imitate the successful sciences in its methods, \[\...\] and to trust rather to the multitude and variety of its arguments than to the conclusiveness of any one.
 Its reasoning should not form a chain which is no stronger than its weakest link, but a cable whose fibres may be ever so slender, provided they are sufficiently numerous and intimately connected (Peirce 1992:29).